It’s a dreaded feeling that I know only too well: the frustration of my boyfriend coming too fast when we have sex.

 Only you really know your own relationship, your partner and yourself.
 There are no magic words which will fit every situation.

-But one thing is for sure – talking to him about this is absolutely essential if you want to see change.
+But one thing is for sure – talking to him about the problem is the key to instigating change.

 First of all, let’s look at the reasons why communication is essential if you want your partner to last longer:

-- All of the best options for fixing premature ejaculation involve his agreement.
-If he doesn’t accept the situation and take some responsibility, the problem probably won’t just go away.
+- Most options for fixing the problem involve his agreement.
+If he doesn’t accept the situation and take some responsibility, the problem probably won’t go away on its own.

-- He may need to do some personal work to better understand how his body works.
-Some of the best techniques for developing control need him to take some time to himself to practice them.
+- He may need to do some solo work to understand how his body works.
+Many techniques for developing control need him to take some time to himself to practice them.

 - There are some effective products which can help him last longer.
 But you can’t secretly attack his penis with a numbing spray; he needs to agree to use it.